 BBC Director-General Mark Thompson said in an interview on the “Charlie Rose” program that the deal raises “questions that should be looked at.”

 “Given the scale of the potential ownership in U.K. media, there’s a strong case for looking at it systemically and deciding whether or not anything needs to be done to address the issue,” he said in the interview broadcast on Bloomberg TV.

-Trinity Mirror Group Plc, the Telegraph Media Group, the Guardian Media Group, and BT, the U.K.’s biggest phone company, signed the letter.
+Trinity Mirror Group Plc (TNI), the Telegraph Media Group, the Guardian, and BT, the U.K.’s biggest phone company, signed the letter.
 BT has expanded into TV services and offers BSkyB’s Sky Sports 1 and Sky Sports 2 at a discount.

-The business department has received the letter, according to a spokeswoman, who declined to be identified in line with government policy.
+The U.K. Department for Business, Innovation and Skills has received the letter, a spokeswoman said, declining to be identified in line with government policy.

 To contact the editor responsible for this story: Vidya Root at email@example.com.